heatherzurek/beep-boop/README.md

 # _Beep Boop_

-#### _A web application that takes a number from a user and returns a range of numbers from 0 to the users inputted number with some exceptions._
+#### _A web application that takes a number from a user and returns a range of numbers.
+April 5, 2019_

 #### By _**Heather Zurek**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This application allows the user to input a number and it will return a range of numbers from 0 to the users inputted number with some exceptions._

 ## Setup/Installation Requirements